 the coastal bird trail

 Frampton Marsh is one of the key sites on the Lincolnshire Bird Trail.
-With a coastal bird trail that runs from the River Humber all the way down the coast down to The Wash, there is a huge range of species and habitats.
+With a coastal bird trail that runs from the Humber all the way down the coast down to The Wash, there is a huge range of species and habitats.
 Watch our video to learn more.

 the coastal bird trail